 - Turn down your humidifier

 Ensuring that your vents and fans are functioning properly (and regularly) is the best way to prevent attic frost from building up during the winter.
-When heat and moisture enter into your attic, it freezes and can cause damage.
 If you are cooking, running a shower, or doing anything else that produces moist heat, proper ventilation during and after your activity can help reduce the risk of frost forming in your attic.

 Proper HRV settings for the outside temperature, controlling your home’s humidity, and doing your due diligence when cooking or using the bathroom by running the ventilation fans will all help prevent extreme attic rain, and reduce frost buildup!